numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 A run or trial that reached the target value is called *successful*. [#]_ For *unsuccessful trials*, the runtime is not defined, but the overall number of function evaluations in the given trial is a random variable denoted by :math:`\mathrm{RT}^{\rm us}(p)`.
 For a single run, the value of :math:`\mathrm{RT}^{\rm us}(p)` is the same for all failed targets.

 To be able to compare algorithms with a wide range of different success probabilities, we consider the conceptual **restart algorithm**.
-Assuming an algorithm has a strictly positive probability |ps| to solve a problem :math:`p`, the repeatedly restarted algorithm solves the problem with probability one and with runtime
+Given an algorithm has a strictly positive probability |ps| to solve a problem :math:`p`, independent restarts of the algorithm solve the problem with probability one and with runtime

+.. |RTforDI| replace:: :math:`\mathbf{RT}(n,f_\theta,\Delta I)`

 .. math::
     :nowrap: